yochaigal/cairn/resources/monsters/reptilian.md

 5 HP, 1 Armor, 14 STR, 12 DEX, 5 WIL, bone spear (d8)

-- Amphibian humanoids with reptilian heads and tails.
-They live in tribes near jungles and swamps.
+- Amphibian humanoids that live in large tribes near swamps and jungles.
 - Craft their armor and weapons from the bones of their prey.
 They will eat anything, including humanoids.